 A power outage can cause frozen pipes or ruin the contents of your fridge and freezer.
 Power outage alerts help you prevent it.

-Half of all power outages in Norway are caused by natural factors such as lightning strikes, wind, snow, ice, or trees toppled by the wind.
-The power grid is usually more susceptible to lengthy outages in far of areas where conditions might be rougher and repair personnel further away.
-Many hours or a whole night might pass before the power is back.
+Half of all power outages in Norway are caused by natural factors such as lightning strikes, snow, or fallen trees.
+The power grid is usually more vulnerable to lengthy outages in remote areas where conditions are rougher and repair personnel further away.
+Many hours may pass before the power is back.
 In that time temperatures might drop significantly inside the cabin and cause the water inside pipes to freeze.
-A DEFA Cabin Control system has power outage alerts that ensure that you receive a warning your phone if power is lost in your cabin goes out.
-You will also be able to monitor the temperature while the power is out, making it easier to decide on the best course of action.
+A DEFA Cabin Control system has power outage alerts that ensure that you receive a warning your phone if power is lost in your cabin.
+You’ll also be able to monitor the temperature while the power is out.

 There is some disagreement on what you should do with your refrigerator and freezer while you are away.
-If you’re not coming back soon, it might be best to empty and unplug them before you leave.
+If you’re not coming back for a while, it might be best to empty and unplug them.
 This ensures that you won’t be met with the stench of rotting food on your next visit.
-If the temperature in your cabin drops too low, however, this might cause damage to your appliances, even when they are unplugged.
-Fridges are not designed to handle ambient temperatures below 10 degrees, and such conditions might cause the warranty to be lost.
+If the temperature in your cabin drops too low, however, your appliances may be damaged.
+Fridges and freezers are not designed to handle ambient temperatures below 10 degrees.

 Drains and outflow pipes

-One necessary precaution is to close the main stopcock valve, and then to drain the remaining water from the pipes.
-To make sure that there’s no water left, you can install a pressurized air valve and expel any remaining water with a compressor.
+One necessary precaution is to close the main stopcock valve and to drain any remaining water from the pipes.
+You can also install a pressurized air valve and expel any remaining water with a compressor.